puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings_style.md

 {:.section}
 ### Resource types

 Add descriptions to the type and its attributes by passing either a here document (heredoc) or a short string to the `desc` method.
-Strings automatically detects much of the information for types, including the parameters and properties, or attributes.
-[TODO: Jean to clarify whether parameter guidelines here apply to properties as well]
+Strings automatically detects much of the information for types, including the parameters and properties, collectively known as attributes.

 To document the resource type itself, pass a here document (heredoc) to the `desc` method immediately after the type definition.
 This allows you to use multiple lines and String comment tags for your type documentation.
 For details about heredocs in Puppet, see [strings]({{puppet}}/lang_data_string.html#heredocs) in the language reference.

 For attributes, where a short description is usually enough, pass a string to `desc` in the attribute.
 Strings interprets text strings passed to `desc` in the same way it interprets the `@param` tag.
 Descriptions passed to `desc` should be no more than 140 characters.
 If you need a long description for an attribute, pass a heredoc to `desc` in the attribute itself.

 You do not need to add tags for other method calls.
-Every other method call present in a resource type is automatically included and documented by Strings, and each parameter or property is updated accordingly in the final documentation.
+Every other method call present in a resource type is automatically included and documented by Strings, and each attribute is updated accordingly in the final documentation.
 This includes method calls such as `defaultto`, `newvalue`, and `namevar`.

-If your type dynamically generates parameters or properties, document those attributes with the `@!puppet.type.param` and `@!puppet.type.property` tags before the type definition.
+If your type dynamically generates attributes, document those attributes with the `@!puppet.type.param` and `@!puppet.type.property` tags before the type definition.
 You cannot use any other tags before the resource type definition.

 The resource type description should appear in the following order: